Janice Biala: Family life

 In 1903 Biala was born in Biała Podlaska, a small city in eastern Poland located near the border with Russia.
-At that time Biała Podlaska was within the Russian Empire.
+At that time, Biała Podlaska was within the Russian Empire.
 Long a trading center, the town's population then numbered about 13,000 people, half of whom—including Biala's family—were Jewish.
-With one exception resources do not give the month or day of her birth.
-The exception is the Biala web site which gives September 11 but does not indicate the source of this information.
+With one exception, resources do not give the month or day of her birth.
+The exception is the Biala website which gives September 11 but does not indicate the source of this information.

 Her father's name was Hyman and her mother's Esther.
 He was the son of Benjamin Tworkovsky and his wife Celia.
 In addition to Biala and Jack, their children were Celia, Aaron, Abraham, and Morris.

 Hyman Tworkovsky was a tailor who worked for the Russian Army.
 He emigrated to New York some years before his wife and younger children and he worked in a tailor shop in New York's Lower East Side.
 The surname was changed to Bernstein to conform with the name of the sponsor.
 Although Biala and Jack changed their names from Bernstein to Tworkov when they became adults, Hyman and Esther retained the name Bernstein.
 Jack said his family's sponsor was his father's brother.
-He did not explain why his brother's surname was Bernstein.The United States Census for 1910 lists a Bernstein family at 198 Broome St. He household head, Hyman Bernstein, was then 45, married 22 years, born in Russia to Russian parents, immigrated in 1889.
-He was a naturalized citizen, speaking English and working as a tailor in men's suit shop.
-His wife's name was Sarah and his children were Estelle (age 20, working as a stenographer in a clothing office), Joe (age 18, working as a clerk in ware rooms), and Celia (age 16, working as a stenographer in a law office). -- Source: Thirteenth Census of the United States: 1910 Population, New York, New York, Borough of Manhattan, Enumerated 19 April 1910, Enumeration District 219, Sheet 11A, Ward 10, Mayer P. Ross, Enumerator.
+He did not explain why his brother's surname was Bernstein.